loafey/master-thesis/Thesis/6.0. Conclusion/Future Work.typ

 It would also be beneficial to have access to contiguous data types such as arrays.
 In the paper "Linear types can Change the World" #todo[source] Wadler introduces a way to implement arrays which could perhaps be mimicked.

+=== Using #ln as a compilation target
+While just writing #ln on its own would be nice, a good benchmark and milestone of the languages capability would be another language using #ln as a compilation target.

+While the #ln is currently in the start up stage and lacks features such as exponentials which would be required for more complex languages, a simpler linear functional language could probably be compiled to #ln.
+// A linear variant of a Lisp-or ML-like language could probably suffice for this purpose.
+Currently not many of these do exist, but a subset of something like Linear Haskell#todo[source] could provide a suitable goal.
+This would make it easy to see what features or areas #ln is lacking in, making future goals clearer.